greenygh0st/capacitor-plugin-silent-notifications/README.md

 }
 ```

-## Add the listener to your Capactior app
+## Add the listener to your Capacitor app
 ```typescript
 import { CapacitorSilentNotifications } from 'capacitor-plugin-silent-notifications'